katrinaprather/patchwork-gh-pages-24/_index/content.md

 ---
 profileimage: "https://media.licdn.com/mpr/mpr/shrinknp_400_400/AAEAAQAAAAAAAAVeAAAAJGFmNmZkZWUwLWYxOTMtNGIyMC05OWJlLTJmZjhhN2UxNGQyYQ.jpg"
-name: "Adrian M Ryan"
+name: "Katrina Prather"
-title: "Education Consultant"
+title: "Web Developer"
 ---

-#### *Adrian is a product manager with 5 years experience building both digital and offline education products.*

-His accomplishments include designing and building career-oriented programs at [General Assembly](http://generalassemb.ly) while managing an international team of 16, building online courses for public companies as a freelance consultant, and founding [a company](http://www.wheelhouse.io) that provides modern software development training to Fortune 500 companies.
+#### *Katrina is a recent graduate from General Assembly's Front End Web Development program.*

+She currently works as a Benefit Coder in the IT Healthcare industry.
+Her accomplishments include being recognized by senior coders as a strong coder who learns quickly and can perform.
+She has also created several tools that provided solutions to problematic areas amongst the team and tools to increase efficiencies.

-Adrian is available for projects on a case by case basis.
-Some of the services he provides include:
+Katrina is available and actively seeking junior level roles as a developer/engineer.
+Some of the skills include:

-#### Strategic Consulting
+#### Front End Skills
+* HTML5
-* Competitive analysis
+* CSS3
-* Business and fincancial modeling
-* Decision making frameworks
+* JavaScript
-* Open-ended strategic sessions
+* jQuery
-* Strategic offsites for management teams

-#### Management Consulting
+#### Soft Skills
+* Detail-oriented
-* Oranization structuring
+* Problem Solver
-* Culture development
+* Leadership
-* Management coaching
+* Organization
-* Interviewing, hiring, and onboarding process creation

-#### Education Design and Management
-* Course development
+* Takes initiative
-* Process creation for course authoring teams